Path Loss, Angular Spread and Channel Sparsity Modeling for Indoor and Outdoor Environments at the sub-THz Band: Radio Channel Measurements

 \section{Radio Channel Measurements}

-The channel sounder employed in the radio channel measurements is discussed in Sec.
-II-A in \cite{deGuzman22_VTCS}.
+The channel sounder employed in the radio channel measurements is discussed in~\cite{FrancisISWCS21}.
 There are some differences in the sounder parameters used in each scenario as listed in Table~\ref{tab:MeasurementDetails}.
 The descriptions of each measurement site are elaborated in the following subsections.